Susa: Achaemenid period

 The 24 countries subject to the Achaemenid Empire at the time of Darius the Great, on the base of his Statue.

-Susa underwent a major political and ethnocultural transition when it became part of the Persian Achaemenid empire between 540 and 539 BC when it was captured by Cyrus the Great during his conquest of Elam (Susiana), of which Susa was the capital.
+Susa underwent a major political and ethnocultural transition when it became part of the Persian Achaemenid Empire between 540 and 539 BC when it was captured by Cyrus the Great during his conquest of Elam (Susiana), of which Susa was the capital.
 The Nabonidus Chronicle records that, prior to the battle(s), Nabonidus had ordered cult statues from outlying Babylonian cities to be brought into the capital, suggesting that the conflict over Susa had begun possibly in the winter of 540 BC.

 It is probable that Cyrus negotiated with the Babylonian generals to obtain a compromise on their part and therefore avoid an armed confrontation.
 Nabonidus was staying in the city at the time and soon fled to the capital, Babylon, which he had not visited in years.

 Cyrus' conquest of Susa and the rest of Babylonia commenced a fundamental shift, bringing Susa under Persian control for the first time.
 Strabo stated that Cyrus made Susa an imperial capital though there was no new construction in that period so this is in dispute.

 Under Cyrus' son Cambyses II, Susa became a center of political power as one of four capitals of the Achaemenid Persian empire, while reducing the significance of Pasargadae as the capital of Persis.
 Following Cambyses' brief rule, Darius the Great began a major building program in Susa and Persepolis, which included building a large palace.
 During this time he describes his new capital in an inscription:

 "This palace which I built at Susa, from afar its ornamentation was brought.
 Downward the earth was dug, until I reached rock in the earth.
 When the excavation had been made, then rubble was packed down, some 40 cubits in depth, another part 20 cubits in depth.
 On that rubble the palace was constructed."

 The city forms the setting of The Persians (472 BC), an Athenian tragedy by the ancient Greek playwright Aeschylus that is the oldest surviving play in the history of theatre.

-Events mentioned in the Old Testament book of Esther are said to have occurred in Susa during the Achaemenid period.
+The Book of Esther, which is the basis for the Jewish holiday of Purim, is said to have occurred in Susa during the Achaemenid period.
 The King Ahasuerus mentioned in that book may refer to Xerxes I (486-465 BC).